mmontevil/montevil.org/src/posts/Sama-Doc/Use.md

 # Example dataset

-The simplest way to first use SAMA and check your installation is to download the sample set of images available [here](http://montevil.theobio.org/sites/montevil.theobio.org/files/sama/example_SAMA.zip) and follow the steps below.
+The simplest way to first use SAMA and check your installation is to download the sample set of images available [here&nbsp;{% icon "download", "zip" -%}](http://montevil.theobio.org/sites/montevil.theobio.org/files/sama/example_SAMA.zip) and follow the steps below.

 *   Unzip Example_SAMA.zip.
 *   In Plugin > Sama, run SAMA-images and uncheck the lumen options in tiers 1, 2 and 3\.
 Only Basic morphometrics and Branching measurement should be checked.